toradex/meta-toradex-security/README.md

 # Secure boot

-To enable secure boot, the `tdx-signed` class needs to be inherited in a configuration file.
+To enable secure boot, the `tdx-signed-bsp` class needs to be inherited in a configuration file.

 ```
-INHERIT += "tdx-signed"
+INHERIT += "tdx-signed-bsp"
 ```

 When secure boot is enabled: